dmbarbour/wikilon/docs/AwelonLang.md

 Each patch consists of a list of patches to logically include followed by a list of definitions.
 Each definition is indicated by `@word` at the start of a line, followed by Awelon code.
 The last definition for a word wins, so definitions may override those from earlier patches, representing a trivial update model.
 The dictionary as a whole is a large patch updating the initially empty dictionary.

-Definitions of words must be acyclic, and cyclic definitions are generally considered errors.
-Loop behavior in Awelon uses fixpoint combinators, not recursion (though clever application of *Editable Views* can hide a local fixpoint).
-However, undefined words essentially evaluate to themselves.
-As a special case, we may represent deletion or explicitly undefined words via trivial cyclic definition `@foo foo`.
+The blank program is valid, representing the identity function.
+However, deletion of words may be represented using a trivial cycle such as `@foo foo`.
+In general, cyclic definitions are considered errors (and cyclic behaviors use *Fixpoint and Loop* combinators).
+But Awelon systems may recognize the trivial cyclic definition and avoid raising a warning.

-Humans will usually observe and edit a dictionary through a level of indirection, such as a web service.
-Direct text editing of dictionary binaries doesn't scale nicely (I speak from experience).
-Also, a service has freedom to reorganize dictionaries for convenience to maintain history, improve structure sharing, optimize indexing or caching.
-Awelon does not specify how dictionaries and secure hash resources should be organized within a filesystem because that is not the expected use case.
+Humans should usually observe and edit a dictionary through a level of indirection, such as a web service.
+Direct text editing of dictionary binaries does not scale nicely (I speak from experience).
+A service has freedom to reorganize dictionaries to simplify histories, improve structure sharing, optimize indexing or caching, and so on.

-*Note:* See *Hierarchical Dictionaries* for more information.
+*Note:* See *Hierarchical Dictionaries* and *Secure Hash Resources* for more.

-## Data
+## Embedded Data

 Awelon language has exactly one primitive data type - the `[block of code]`, representing a first class function.
-However, Awelon does provide automatic definition for natural numbers like `42` and a syntactic sugar for embedded texts like `"hello, world!"`.
-Multi-line texts are also supported:
+All data in Awelon is ultimately encoded in terms of blocks.
+However, Awelon does provide implicit definition for natural numbers like `42` and texts such as `"hello, world!"` to simplify embeddings of data within code.

-        "
-         multi-line texts start with `" LF` (34 10)
-         non-empty lines are indented one space (32) text terminates with final `LF "` (10 34)
-        "

 Semantically, a natural number is implicitly defined as a unary structure: